harry-peek/ringcentral-api-docs/docs/global SMS/index.md

 ## Ready to Explore?

-To begin testing or moving your high-volume messaging workloads to Messente, please reach out to their team to get your API keys and sandbox environment provisioned.
+To begin testing or moving your high-volume messaging workloads to Ring Central, please reach out to their team to get your API keys and sandbox environment provisioned.

 ### Implementation Flow